ramirez368/minimal/index.md

 Include /etc/phpMyAdmin/apache.conf and then we restart Apache and it works.
 Username should be root and the password the password that you created.

-### I hope this was useful to how to setup LAMP and being expose to more Linux